 Over the 14.6 miles, you’ll gain 3,166 feet of elevation.

-Then, begin your hike with the trail covering easy terrain from the Loj for about 2.3 miles, which includes packed dirt with just a few rocks and tree roots.
+Then, start walking.
+You’ll begin your hike on the trail covering easy terrain from the Loj for about 2.3 miles, which includes packed dirt with just a few sparse rocks and tree roots.
 There is a gentle elevation change on this part of the trail.

 When you reach Marcy Dam 2.2 miles into the hike, stop and take in the views of some of the surrounding peaks including Mount Colden, Avalanche Mountain, and Wright Peak.

-The dam no longer stands like it used to, as it was destroyed by Hurricane Irene in August of 2011.
+The dam no longer stands as it used to, as Hurricane Irene storms destroyed it in August of 2011.
 You’ll still see the remnants of what was left behind.

 Continue across the wooden bridge just down from the dam site and along the trail.

-The trail really begins to climb, and the rocks start to look more like small boulders!
+The trail begins to climb, and the rocks start to look more like small boulders.
 To distract you from the climb ahead, listen to the sounds of the water rushing down Phelps Brook just below.
+You’ll see plenty of small cascades and water features.

 With about 1.2 miles left in the hike, the trail flattens out again for a short distance and you’ll get a view of the Marcy summit.